franck-mahieu/rpi-parking-doors/README.md

 via a web application.

-The project also includes a user management page, with the possibility to add (with expiration, or not), delete a user, and modify his password
+The project also includes a user management page, with the possibility to add (with expiration, or not), delete a user, and modify his password.

-The operation is simple, when a user presses the "open door" button, a relay is activated for 10 seconds, which simulates a press on your gate emitter, and therefore opens it.
+The operation is simple, when a user presses the "open door" button, a relay is activated for 10 seconds, which simulates a press on your gate emitter and therefore opens it.

 A token is generated for each user at his creation, and set automatically in url (call `guid` in query param) to stay indefinitely connected